kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 ![EK half toe variation in heave](/assets/images/2023-02-09/ek-front-heave-toe.png)

-The on-centre toe variation is nearly constant and changes very little, varying less than ±0.2 deg within the range of motion.
-Steering as an input controls the toe angle of the tire, so the toe offset with steer is expected.
-However, unlike the on-centre behaviour, an amount of _bump steer_ is apparent as the wheels are steered.
-This is an important consideration as it is ultimately the dynamic alignment that needs to be considered for vehicle setup.
+The on-centre toe variation remains nearly constant with little variation, changing less than ±0.2 degrees within the range of motion.
+Since steering is a control input, it is expected to have a toe offset with steer.
+Unlike on-centre behavior, there is an observable amount of bump steer when the wheels are steered.
+This is an important aspect to consider as the dynamic alignment is ultimately what needs to be evaluated for vehicle setup.

 ### Bump steer

-To gain a deeper understanding into toe variation behaviour of the front axle, we will study the _bump steer_ characteristics more directly.
+To gain a deeper understanding into toe variation behaviour of the front axle, we will study the _bump steer_ characteristics more detail.
 Bump steer is the rate of toe variation in bump.
 This is measured by taking the derivative of the toe angle with respect to the bump displacement.

-The figure below shows the bump steer for the vehicle under study.
+The figure below shows the bump steer characteristics for the vehicle under study.
 A positive value refers to a tendency to toe-out in bump and a negative value refers to a tendency to toe-in during in bump.

 ![EK half bump steer in heave](/assets/images/2023-02-09/ek-front-heave-toe-gradient.png)